Scrap Trident: The Facts

-The new submarines will be propelled by a new design of nuclear reactor, the PWR3 – the design of which has been principally US-led.
-The Rolls-Royce plant in Derby will manufacture the reactors.
+The submarines will be propelled by a new design of nuclear reactor, the PWR3 – the design of which has been principally US-led.
+The Rolls-Royce plant in Derby is manufacturing the reactors.

 Britain leases the Trident II D5 missiles from a US pool of missiles, an arrangement which is set to continue with the replacement system.
 The government is paying £350 million to participate in a missile life-extension programme so that they can be used until the early 2040s.

 The US is planning to develop new missiles and Washington has made assurances that they will be compatible with the UK’s Trident replacement system.

 The UK’s current warhead design is widely accepted to be based on the W76 bomb with which the US Trident system is armed.
 Additionally, several of the UK warhead’s vital components are bought off-the-shelf from the US.

 It’s expected that the current warhead stockpile will last until the late 2030s.
 A decision on replacing the warhead is required was expected to be taken in Parliament but the government was forced to admit that work had already started on a new version when Pentagon officials revealed details of the programme in February 2020.

 The cost of developing a new warhead is currently unknown but the 2006 White Paper on ‘The Future of the United Kingdom’s Nuclear Deterrent’ provided for up to £3 billion for the possible future refurbishment or replacement of the warhead.
 This is £4 billion in today’s prices.